Table of Contents

 Translucency

 Translucency – Determines if the front or the back side of the material is more visible in the rendering process.
 By default this value is 0.5, which means that both sides are equally visible.
-When this parameter is closer to zero, the material facing the camera is more visible, when it is closer to one, the back material is more visible.
+When the value is closer to zero, the material facing the camera is more visible, when it is closer to 1, the back material is more visible.
 A texture can be used to control the variation of the effect.

 Mult. by Front Diffuse – When enabled, the translucency is multiplied by the diffuse of the front material.